Tyncture/thumbscraper/README.md

 	imageNodesInfo, err := thumbscraper.GetImageNodeInfoBatch(imageNodes)
 	if err != nil {
-		// If using thumbscraper.GetImageNodeInfoBatch(imageNodes, true), then
+		// If using RequireAll is supplied in the optional GetImageNodeInfoBatchOptions
-		// an error is returned if not all images are successfully processed
+		// and is set to true, GetImageNodeInfoBatch will return an error if it cannot
+		// retrieve all images.
-		// Otherwise, if the second parameter is false or empty, it will run
+		// Otherwise, if it is  false or the options argument is empty, it will run
 		// to completion, even if some images cannot be processed successfully
 		// Your error handling here
 	}